 Agility is defined as - The ability to perform a series of explosive power movements in rapid succession in opposing directions (tennis& basketball).
 There are many sports coaches and people involved in sporting clubs that feel it is unnecessary to do any significant agility work outside the practice of the actual sport.
 The thought process is that it is a waste of time and better just to play the game more!
 But as we have already shown you so far there are many things that playing the game alone cannot do.
 Firstly agility training I believe is very misunderstood.
 Just placing a stack of cones, hurdles and speed ladders and performing heaps of drills may look impressive, but what is the real benefit?
 The player may get good at the drill, but if the the drills do not transfer to the specifics of their game it is a wasted effort.
 Personally I believe agility is almost more important than speed for many athletes, in particular if it incorporates reactive training!
 Why?
 Well when you look at most team sports that involve one-on-one contests and battles, you will find the the quickest, most explosive athletes seem to have more time than their opponents and often win these one on one contests most of the time.
 But rarely are these same people fast in a straight out sprinting race!
 What makes them fast is their ability to react that bit faster and change direction instantly!
 Think of tennis where players need that instant, react and explode pattern to return serve.
 You cannot premeditate the return or you risk being caught of position.
 To have better reactions you must train them!
 Becoming quicker than your opponent can be achieved most effectively through the development of explosive movement within the first three steps.
 Traditional speed training using track sprint training does a very poor job at improving these skills and abilities.
 Running in a straight line also has little benefit for multi-directional sports such as football, basketball, netball, soccer.
 If your sport requires you to use quick stop-and-starts, lateral movement, backwards movement and transitions, as well as turns, pivots and rotational power then you need agility training.

-Here is 2 more videos to highlight this point.
+Here is 2 more videos, one for hockey and the other from tennis, to highlight this point.